-Father Christmas at Legoland has been one of the more magical Santa experiences for my children.
+Seeing Father Christmas at Legoland was a magical experience.
 The girls loved being led by an elf through a maze of pretty Christmas trees to Santa’s cabin, where they were greeted and asked what they’d put on their Christmas list.
 I loved the cosiness of the interior of the cabin and the clever set-up of the maze.
-From a grown-up height, you can see several cabins around the edges of the maze, but the children can’t see over the trees – as far as they are concerned, there is just one Santa and they are going to see him.
+From a grown-up height, you can see several cabins around the edges of the maze, but the children can’t see over the trees.
+As far as they are concerned, there is just one Santa and they are going to see him.

-Last year we booked our visit for late afternoon, after it got dark and it was more magical in the dark as the cabins around the maze were less visible.
-However, we were glad we saw Father Christmas earlier in the day this year as there was only a short queue when we arrived for our timed slot – later in the day, the queue was very long which hadn’t been the case the previous year.
-I also think it was a shame that a photo with Father Christmas isn’t included in the ticket price although we were able to take our own too instead of having to pay another £10 for a photo of the girls with Father Christmas.
+Last year we booked our visit for late afternoon.
+It was more magical in the dark as the cabins around the maze were less visible.
+However, we were glad we saw Father Christmas earlier in the day this year as there was only a short queue when we arrived for our timed slot.
+Later in the day, the queue was very long which hadn’t been the case the previous year.
+It’s a shame that a photo with Father Christmas isn’t included in the ticket price.
+We were able to take our own too though instead of having to pay another £10 for a photo of the girls with Father Christmas.

 2) The pretty Christmas lights

-There are Christmas tree lights everywhere and lots of pretty light displays everywhere.
+There are Christmas trees and lots of pretty light displays everywhere.
 I loved the lights in the harbour which changed to produce different pictures – such as a Christmas tree or the message “Happy Christmas” – and the lights around the castle in the Christmas Kingdom.
 Once it got dark, the lights made the park look very magical.

 3) Mrs Christmas’ Toyshop